 Restaurants and cafes are limited in our area and often close during the quieter months of the year.
 Most restaurants close between 8 and 9 pm even in the busy season.
-We are fortunate to have one of the best restaurants in the valley located just 5 miles away in Syringa open from May-October.
-Other cafes and restaurants are a drive of 15 – 45 minutes.
+Cafes and restaurants are a drive of 15 – 45 minutes.

 We’re in Pacific time zone

 There are many Forest Service gravel and dirt roads in our area.
 These roads are not always open and should only be traveled in a high clearance vehicle.
-It is best to check with at the Forest Service offices for current road conditions and maps.
+It is best to check with Forest Service offices for current road conditions and maps before traveling.
 Never travel in these areas without adequate fuel, clothing, food and water.

 There are many brochures, books, maps and interpretive signs to assist you in enjoying our National Forests.
 While we can help with your planning here at the inn, it is best to check on current conditions before starting out.
 The Forest Service has ranger stations throughout the region.
 Most of our nearby trails climb up out of the river valley and can be strenuous.
 Good walking or hiking shoes, layered clothing, water and food are a must and walking sticks can be helpful.
 Below are a few notes about the wildlife.

-A wide variety of animals and birds are habitants here and migratory birds are prolific.
-An observant traveler can often see deer, elk, moose, black bear, mountain lion, and bobcat, even from the highway.
+A wide variety of animals and birds inhabit the area and migratory birds are prolific.
+An observant traveler can see deer, elk, moose, black bear, mountain lion, and bobcat, even from the highway.
 Please be respectful and cautious.
 Hunting is only permitted during restricted seasons and with a license that is strictly enforced.
 For regulations – Idaho Fish and Game

 Spiders, snake and bugs:

 It is important to remember we live in the woods where nature is abundant.
-This sometimes includes the less welcome members of our eco system.
-Spiders and bugs are ever present, but we do try to keep them outdoors!
-Rattle snake can sometimes be found in the hot, rocky, river beds.
+This sometimes includes the less welcome members of our ecosystem.
+Rattle snakes can sometimes be found in the hot, rocky, river beds.
 While caution should be taken when hiking, they are more afraid of you than you are of them.